IV Unfractionated Heparin (UFH)

 • Renal function

-If any are abnormal, please contact a haematologist as smaller doses may be required.
+If any are any abnormalities in coagulation screen, if platelet count <50x109/L, or if eGFR <20ml/min, please contact haematology on call as smaller doses may be required.

 Dosing